kuldeepsingh-ms/CosmosWorkshop/2-ServerSideProgramming.md

-# Workshop-CosmosDB
+# CosmosDB Workshop - Server side Programming

-## Exercise 1 - Create CosmosDB Account
+## Exercise 1 - Create User defiened Function
-In this exercise we will use the Azure portal to create an Azure Cosmos DB SQL API account, create a document database and container and add data to the container.
+Create a UDF which takes ZIP code as an input and return state name.